nmeibergen/bare-sqlite-opfs/README.md

 The follows the exect same as can be found for the official Sqlite Object Oriented (OO) API, found [here](https://sqlite.org/wasm/doc/trunk/api-oo1.md#db-transaction).
 The only difference can be found in
 1. initialising the database, as seen in the above example; and
 2. the fact that every method call is done asynchronous, so you will always have to do `await` if you are interested in waiting for the result; and
 3. the transaction callback to take the db function as argument.
 In the callback you no longer have to `await` anything because all calls are executed in the worker, meaning its simply following the exact API from the original Sqlite OO docs.
+Note that the callback **must** be a pure function!
+This is something we are trying to take care of.

 # Running the demo
 Simply run `yarn start` and go to `localhost:8000/demo`.